zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Given our focus on electromagnetic energy, we can partition the total amount of energy into the *field energy* and the *matter energy*.
 In this context, work done by the field on the matter refers to *absorption*, and has a positive sign.
 Similarly, *emission* is the work done by the matter on the field, and has a negative sign.
 We shall not consider emissive materials in the analysis presented below.

-Mathematically, the [rate of doing work](https://en.wikipedia.org/wiki/Work_(physics)#Mathematical_calculation) is the dot product of the force and the velocity:
+Mathematically, the [rate of doing work](https://en.wikipedia.org/wiki/Work_(physics)#Mathematical_calculation) is the inner product of the force and the velocity:

 $$ \tag{2.2}
 	\frac{\partial \mathcal{W}}{\partial t} = \bm{F} \cdot \bm{v}.